Shortening the Education Sales Cycle: Timing, Signals, and Stakeholders

 Rural Schools:

-Rural districts often lack specialized services for students with learning or behavioral needs, which can contribute to achievement gaps—especially among low-income students.
+Rural districts often lack specialized services for students with learning or behavioral needs.
+The Institute of Education Sciences reports that this can contribute to achievement gaps, especially among low-income students.
 Additionally:

 Inner City: